PaulMT/homebridge-blauberg-vento/README.md

    - IP Address (ip): Your device static IP address.
    - Device ID (deviceId): Your device ID (you can find it in Blauberg Vento V.2 mobile app).
    - Password (password): Your device password (default 1111, can be changed in mobile app).
+   - Reset alarms (resetAlarm): Automatically reset alarms for this device (checked every 5 minutes).

 ## Features:

 - Turning Fan on and off
 - Getting and setting Fan speed
 - Show filter status
+- Getting and setting ventilation operation mode using swing control (when swing mode is on - heat recovery, off - ventilation)
+- Show speed as "Not Responding" when device alarm received
+- [Optional] Reset alarms automatically (when enabled, plugin will check device alarms every 5 minutes and will turn off and turn on device when alarm occured)

 ## Supported Models:

 I've only two units of one model (VENTO Expert A100-1 W V.2), so I can't check if it will work fine with other models.
-According to Blauberg _Connection to a „Smart Home“ system - connection guide_ - they all have same API, so this plugin should work fine for all listed bellow.
+According to Blauberg [Connection to a "Smart Home" system guide](https://blaubergventilatoren.net/download/vento-expert-a100-1-s10-w-v2-manual-14758.pdf) - they all have same API, so this plugin should work fine for all listed bellow.

 - VENTO Expert A30 W V.2
 - VENTO Expert A50-1 W V.2